-Pearson Lecturers give two lectures — one is broader in scope and meant to appeal to a diverse audience, and a second that is more focused and technical.
-The lectures will both be at 4pm in ESB 1001, on May 16th and 18th.
-Check back soon for more information on which lecture will be broader in scope, and which will be more technical.
+Pearson Lecturers give two lectures — one is broader in scope and meant to appeal to a diverse audience (May 16th), and a second that is more focused and technical (May 18th).
+The lectures will both be at 4pm in ESB 1001.

 Professor Howard A. Stone is the Donald R. Dixon ’69 and Elizabeth W. Dixon Professor in Mechanical and Aerospace Engineering at Princeton University.
 Stone is a fluid dynamicist who uses experiments, theory and numerical simulations to study transport problems at the intersections of engineering, biology, physics and applied mathematics.
 He is known for developing original research directions in microfluidics including studies and applications involving bubbles and droplets, red blood cells, bacteria, chemical kinetics, etc. Stone received the Bachelor of Science degree in Chemical Engineering from the UC Davis in 1982 and the PhD in Chemical Engineering from Caltech in 1988.
 In 1989 Stone joined the faculty of the School of Engineering and Applied Sciences at Harvard University, where he eventually became the Vicky Joseph Professor of Engineering and Applied Mathematics.
 In 2000 he was named a Harvard College Professor for his contributions to undergraduate education.
 In July 2009 Stone moved to Princeton University.
 He is a Fellow of the APS and is past Chair of the Division of Fluid Dynamics.
 In 2008 he was the first recipient of the G.K.
 Batchelor Prize in Fluid Dynamics and in 2016 he received the APS Fluid Dynamics Prize.
 He was elected to the National Academy of Engineering in 2009, the American Academy of Arts and Sciences in 2011, and the National Academy of Sciences in 2014.